Tree-level unitarity in Higgs inflation in the metric and the Palatini formulation: Unitarity bound

 Integrating \re{dchi}, we obtain the canonical background inflaton field $\bar\chi$ in terms of $\bh$ (setting $\chi(h=0)=0$) \cite{Rasanen:2017} \bea \sqrt{\xi} \bar\chi &=& \sqrt{1+p6\xi} \,\mathrm{arsinh}(\sqrt{(1+p6\xi)\xi} \bh) - p \sqrt{6\xi} \, \mathrm{artanh} \frac{\sqrt{6} \xi \bh}{\sqrt{1+(1+6\xi)\xi \bh^2}} \ . \eea The scale of the background energy density is, given the potential \re{V}, \bea U^{1/4} &=& \left( \frac{\lambda}{4\xi^2} \right)^{1/4} x \ . \eea The Hubble rate during slow-roll inflation is, according to the Friedmann equation, \bea H &=& \left( \frac{\lambda}{12 \xi^2} \right)^{1/2} x^2 \ . \eea

 In \fig{fig:h} we have taken $\lambda=0.13$, the same value as in the EW vacuum, and solved for $\xi$ using \re{As} and \re{N}.
 We show the unitarity violation scale $\Lambda$, $\bar\chi$, $U^{1/4}$, and $H$ as a function of $\bh$ in the metric and the Palatini formulation.
 After the end of slow-roll the derivatives of the background field cannot necessarily be neglected, and our approximation ceases to be reliable.
-The field value $\bh_\text{end}$ at end of slow-roll is marked on the plot with a vertical line.
+The field value $\bh_\text{end}$ at the end of slow-roll is marked on the plot with a vertical line.
 In the metric formulation it is $\bh_\text{end}=\sqrt{4/(3\xi)}$ \cite{Bezrukov:2007}, and in the Palatini formulation it is $\bh_\text{end}=\sqrt{8}$ \cite{Bauer:2008, Rasanen:2017}.
 The field value at the CMB pivot scale $k=0.05$ Mpc$^{-1}$ is also marked.
 In the metric formulation it is $\bh_\text{CMB}=\sqrt{4N/(3\xi)}\approx8/\sqrt{\xi}$, and in the Palatini formulation it is $\bh_\text{CMB}=\sqrt{8N}\approx20$.

 In the metric case, the observed CMB amplitude \re{As} together with the value $\lambda=0.13$ gives $\xi=1.6\times10^4$.
-Both the unitarity violation scale $\Lambda$ and the Hubble rate $H$ during inflaton are proportional to $1/\xi$, but, the numerical factor in the Hubble rate is somewhat smaller.
-At the CMB pivot scale, we have $\Lambda=2.3\times10^{14}$ GeV and $H=1.6\times10^{13}$ GeV.
-The Hubble rate is below the unitarity cutoff, but only by a factor of 14.
-As we have calculated the scattering on a Minkowski background, the condition $\Lambda\gg H$ is a requirement for the analysis to be valid.
-In contrast, the potential energy scale $U^{1/4}=8.2\times10^{15}$ GeV is a factor of 36 above the cutoff, and the original non-minimally coupled Higgs background field $\bh$ in the Jordan frame and the minimally coupled canonical field $\bar\chi=1.3\times10^{19}$ GeV are even higher.
-Note that caution may be required in comparing a Jordan frame field field value with an Einstein frame energy scale.
+During inflation, the unitarity violation scale $\Lambda$ is proportional to $1/\sqrt{\xi}$.
+The Hubble rate $H$ is proportional to $1/\xi$, so it is well below the unitarity violation scale.
+At the CMB pivot scale, $\Lambda=0.97\times10^{17}$ GeV$=5.1/\sqrt{\xi}$ and $H=1.6\times10^{13}$ GeV.
+The potential energy scale $U^{1/4}=0.82\times10^{16}$ GeV is an order of magnitude below the cutoff.
+The original non-minimally coupled Higgs background field $\bh=1.7\times10^{17}$ GeV in the Jordan frame is just above the cutoff, and the minimally coupled canonical field $\bar\chi=1.3\times10^{19}$ GeV is well above it.
+Note that caution may be required in comparing a Jordan frame field value with an Einstein frame energy scale.